Hi! – I’m Chrissy, and it's so nice to meet you (albeit in a virtual way!)....

-Notice how I am saying “I try” and “I strive” – its an ongoing process - but I know that I am organised enough for me and my life, and that being organised makes life so much easier.
+Notice how I am saying “I try” and “I strive” – it's an ongoing process - but I know that I am doing enough for me and my life, and that being organised makes life so much easier.

 so, why start OMH?

-I mentioned above that I own a Home Organising and Styling business, which I started back in 2005 and finally left in 2017 when this blog became my full time job.
+I mentioned above that I used to own a Home Organising and Styling business, which I started back in 2005 and finally left in 2017 when this blog became my full time job.